Suune: Task Management

 Original: cluttered with all information on one screen

-Final: moved the task list to a separate screen and introduced a bento-style layout, giving more space to key content.
+Final: separated content to 2 screens and introduced a bento-style layout, giving more space to key content.
 This helps artists focus on one section at a time without losing context or feeling overwhelmed.

-Advocated Auto-Save Feature and Status Placement for an Intuitive User Flow
+Advocated Auto-Save Feature and Status Placement for Intuitive User Flows

 Auto-Save Feature